dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/8-Arrays.md

 Write a program with a method called `countZeros` that takes an `int[]` as input and counts up and returns the number of zeros in the array.

+Write you own `main` to test the method.

 ## Banana?
 Banana!